christeenamjoy/cogent-labs-codetest/README.md

 # Technical choices

-* React and Redux: As specified in the technical spec, React is the preferred choice for front-end development at Cogent, and Redux is a popular state management library that can be used with React to manage complex data flows and state changes in a scalable manner.
-This combination provides a solid foundation for building complex web applications with a great user interface and seamless user experience.
+* React and Redux: Redux is a popular state management library that can be used with React to manage complex data flows and state changes in a scalable manner.
+React-Redux combination provides a solid foundation for building complex web applications with a great user interface and seamless user experience.
+Although existing features can be accomplished using Context or component state, when considering scalability, I prefer Redux as the strong foundation.

 * React Router: React Router is a library that enables client-side routing for React applications.
 It allows for easy navigation between pages of the web app without the need for a page refresh, making the app feel more like a native desktop or mobile application.
 This helps to improve the user experience and provides a more seamless navigation experience.

 * Tailwind CSS: Tailwind CSS is a utility-first CSS framework that provides pre-built styles and classes for common user interface components, such as buttons, forms, and navigation bars.
 Using Tailwind CSS can help to speed up development by providing a set of reusable components that can be quickly styled to match the design of the web app.